syrupy-project/syrupy/README.md

 Syrupy comes with a few built-in serializers for you to choose from.
 You should also feel free to extend the AbstractSnapshotSerializer if your project has a need not captured by one our built-ins.

-- AmberSnapshotSerializer: This is the default serializer which generates `.ambr` files.
+- **`AmberSnapshotSerializer`**: This is the default serializer which generates `.ambr` files.
 Serialization of most data types are supported, however non-sortable types such as frozenset are experimental.
 - RawSingleSnapshotSerializer: Unlike the AmberSnapshotSerializer, which groups all tests within a single test file into a singular snapshot file, the Raw Single serializer creates one `.raw` file per test case.
 - PNGSnapshotSerializer: An extension of the Raw Single serializer, this should be used to produce `.png` files.
 - SVGSnapshotSerializer: Another extension of Raw Single.
 This produces `.svg` files from an svg string.